 Ben Sadock

-If you would like to suggest a correction to a transcript or to any metadata in the corpus, please submit an “Issue” on our transcript repository.
-Choose the template that best matches your issue and click “Get Started” to fill out the submission form.
+If you would like to suggest a correction to an interview transcript or corpus metadata, please submit an “Issue” on our transcripts repository.
+Choose the template that best matches your issue and click “Get started” to fill out the submission form.
 You will need to sign in to GitHub (or create an account if you are new to the platform) before you can access the form.

 For all other questions and comments about the CSYE, please send an email to info@yiddishcorpus.org.